Leica C-LUX vs Panasonic TZ200

 - More heavily discounted: Has been on the market for longer (launched in February 2018).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (2 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the TZ200 comes out slightly ahead of the C-LUX (3 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica C-LUX and the Panasonic TZ200 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.